MikeHeiber/KMC_Lattice/README.md

 ## Current Status

 The current release is KMC_Lattice [![GitHub (pre-)release](https://img.shields.io/github/release/MikeHeiber/KMC_Lattice/all.svg?style=flat-square)](https://github.com/MikeHeiber/KMC_Lattice/releases).
-Most major planned features that are to be included in v2.0 are now implemented and have undergone preliminary testing.
+All major planned features that are to be included in v2.0 are now implemented and have undergone significant testing.
-However, this software tool is still under development, and as such, there may still be bugs that need to be squashed.
+Please report any remaining bugs or submit feature requests for future releases in the [Issues](https://github.com/MikeHeiber/KMC_Lattice/issues) section.

-Please report any bugs or submit feature requests in the [Issues](https://github.com/MikeHeiber/KMC_Lattice/issues) section.
+To keep track of upcoming changes or review prior changes to the codebase, please see the [Changelog](./CHANGELOG.md).

 #### Continuous Integration and Testing Status: